AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 and provides methods to create, destroy, and manipulate them.
 You can also access to the internal state of the engine through the public API.

-The `Engine` is a singleton class and you can access it using the `amEngine` macro.
+The `Engine` is a singleton class, and you can access it using the `amEngine` macro.
 Before using most of the methods of the engine, you need to [initialize the engine](../../../integration/initializing-the-engine.md) first, for example:
 ```cpp